sof1a03/KDE-group6/README.md

 4. `Open the extracted folder in your command prompt and run the following command` `java -jar fuseki-server.jar`
 5. `create the DB by basically uploading the owlshelves.ttl`

+## Here are the key API endpoints:

+    Server Management

+        GET /$/server - Get server status.

+        GET /$/datasets - List all datasets.

+        POST /$/datasets - Create a new dataset.

+        DELETE /$/datasets/{dataset} - Delete a dataset.

+    Dataset Operations

+        GET /{dataset}/data - Retrieve data from a dataset.

+        POST /{dataset}/data - Add data to a dataset.

+        PUT /{dataset}/data - Replace data in a dataset.

+        DELETE /{dataset}/data - Delete data from a dataset.

+    SPARQL Queries

+        GET /{dataset}/query - Execute a SPARQL query.

+        POST /{dataset}/query - Execute a SPARQL query (using POST).

+        POST /{dataset}/update - Execute a SPARQL update.